thomchr/ObesityAdiposityBloodMR/README.md

-Obesity, hyperlipidemia, and truncal adiposity concordantly elevate cardiovascular disease risks, but have unknown genetic effects on blood trait variation.
-Using Mendelian randomization, we define unexpectedly opposing roles for generalized obesity and truncal adiposity on blood traits.
-Elevated genetically determined body mass index (BMI) and lipid levels decreased hemoglobin and hematocrit levels, explaining consistent with clinical observations associating obesity and anemia.
-However, lipid-related effects were confined to erythroid traits, whereas BMI affected multiple blood lineages, indicating broad effects on hematopoiesis.
-BMI-related effects were unexpectedly opposed by truncal adipose distribution, which increased hemoglobin and blood cell counts across lineages.
-Conditional analyses indicated genes, pathways, and cell types responsible for these effects, including Leptin Receptor and other blood cell-extrinsic factors in adipocytes and endothelium, which regulate hematopoietic stem and progenitor cell biology.
-Our findings identify novel roles for obesity and adipose distribution on hematopoiesis and show that genetically determined adiposity plays a previously underappreciated role in determining blood cell formation and function.
+Body mass index (BMI), hyperlipidemia, and truncal adipose distribution concordantly elevate cardiovascular disease risks, but have unknown genetic effects on blood trait variation.
+Using Mendelian randomization, we define unexpectedly opposing roles for increased BMI and truncal adipose distribution on blood traits.
+Elevated genetically determined BMI and lipid levels decreased hemoglobin and hematocrit levels, consistent with clinical observations associating obesity and anemia.
+We found that lipid-related effects were confined to erythroid traits.
+In contrast, BMI affected multiple blood lineages, indicating broad effects on hematopoiesis.
+Increased truncal adipose distribution opposed BMI effects, increasing hemoglobin and blood cell counts across lineages.
+Conditional analyses indicated genes, pathways, and cell types responsible for these effects, including Leptin Receptor and other blood cell-extrinsic factors in adipocytes and endothelium that regulate hematopoietic stem and progenitor cell biology.
+Our findings identify novel roles for obesity on hematopoiesis, including a previously underappreciated role for genetically determined adipose distribution in determining blood cell formation and function.